The Big Picture on Questions To Ask Before Buying Rental Property:

 When you’re in business, you need a competitive advantage or three.
 And make no mistake: as a real estate investor, even a solo investor buying your first rental property, you’re in business.

 You don’t have experience, so don’t count on that as your advantage.
 What about cash?
-Are you able to buy rental properties in cash, rather than taking out a rental property loan?
+Can you buy rental properties in cash rather than taking out a rental property loan?

-If you’re using a rental property loan to buy the property, how quickly can you settle?
+How quickly can you settle if you’re using a rental property loan to buy the property?
 Speed can be a competitive advantage.

-Perhaps you’re able to find good deals on rental properties – deals that other investors are missing.
-One way to do this is by finding properties that aren’t listed for sale and approaching the owner directly about selling.
-Try Propstream or DealMachine as powerful real estate tools to help you do this.
+Perhaps you can find good deals on rental properties that other investors are missing.
+One way to do this is by finding properties not listed for sale and approaching the owner directly about selling.
+Try Propstream or DealMachine, which are powerful real estate tools to help you do this.

 If you’re not familiar with it, here’s our full Propstream review, plus a two-minute overview of features:

 Another competitive advantage can be your networks of off-market sellers, such as wholesalers and turnkey sellers.
-We include a directory of them, the Dealfinder Database, along with our FIRE from Real Estate course, but there are plenty of other ways to renovations network as well.
+We include a directory of them, the Dealfinder Database, along with our FIRE from Real Estate course, but there are plenty of other ways to renovate the network as well.

-Your competitive advantage could be that you can do the renovation work yourself, or that you can move so fast on making offers that you get properties under contract within a few hours of them being listed.
-Whatever your competitive advantage, make sure you’re clear what it is!
+Your competitive advantage could be that you can do the renovation work yourself or that you can make offers so quickly that you get properties under contract within a few hours of them being listed.
+Whatever your competitive advantage, make sure you’re clear about it!

 3. What’s the property tax bill, and will it change when I buy the rental property?